labs15-career-endorsement-tracker/frontend/README.md

 - Using node.js allows developers who are familiar with JavaScript, to develop both the client-side and server-side applications using a single programming language.
 - Node.js takes less time to learn because it utilizes an already popular client-side scripting language---JavaScript.
 - Support for node.js is readily available because of the large and active community behind it.
-- Node.js is able to take advantage of caching things within the appliation memory for faster load times.
+- Node.js is able to take advantage of caching things within the application memory for faster load times.

 #### Express.js